epfl-ada/ada-2021-project-the-data-collectivists/README.md

 Our pipeline is designed in 3 majors steps.
 We first [extract](#data-extraction-and-exploration) the corresponding datasets unprocessed for data exploration.
 A preliminary analysis of the data has led us to the [preprocessing](#preprocessing) rules we established to only keep relevent data for our study.
 The actual study is divided in multiple approaches.
 The first of which is a quantitative study of the number of occurences of certain expressions to better build a timeline, putting it in perspective with major political events that shaped the far-right speech spread (Donald Trump presidency, the Charlottesville terrorist attack...).
 For our second approach, we are interested in looking at a more qualitative approach, where we actually look at the content of each quote.
 Using Natural Language Processing (NLP) techniques, some related papers built datasets and models able to predict the hatefulness of a sentence **[[2]](#bibliography)**.
-This would allow us to get a set of keywords and a way to include context for the determination of the "hatefulness" of a quote. **ESSAYER DE FAIRE CA POUR LE RENDU SUR UN PETIT SAMPLE**
+This would allow us to get a set of keywords and a way to include context for the determination of the "hatefulness" of a quote.

 ### Data Extraction and Exploration